Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Methodology

-Eq.\ref{bellmaneq} defines the TD($\lambda$) operator, which is used to iteratively apply $\lambda$-returns in updating the value functions.
+Eq. \ref{bellmaneq} defines the TD($\lambda$) operator, which is used to iteratively apply $\lambda$-returns in updating the value functions.
 For SARSA, the TD($\lambda$) operator updates the action-value function by summing the $\lambda$-discounted TD errors as follows:

-Here,P is the transition matrix for state-action pairs under the policy $\pi$, and Q is the action-value function.
-Similarly, Eq.\ref{SRD-Estimator} defines the $\lambda$-return specific to delta estimators in TD($\lambda, \Delta$), denoted as $G_{t}^{z,\lambda_{z}}$ for each delta estimator $W_{z}$:
+P represents the transition matrix for state-action pairs according to the policy $\pi$, while Q denotes the action-value function.
+Similarly, Eq. \ref{SRD-Estimator} defines the $\lambda$-return specific to delta estimators in TD($\lambda, \Delta$), denoted as $G_{n}^{m,\lambda_{m}}$ for each delta estimator $D_{m}$:

-where $\delta_{t}^{0}:=\delta_{t}^{\gamma_{0}}$ and $\delta_{t}^{z} := (\gamma_{z} - \gamma_{z-1} )\hat{Q}_{\gamma_{z-1}}(s_{t+1}, a_{t+1}) + \gamma_{z} \hat{W}_{z}(s_{t+1},a_{t+1}) - \hat{W}_{z}(s_{t+1},a_{t+1}) $ are the TD-errors.
+where $\delta_{n}^{0}:=\delta_{n}^{\eta_{0}}$ and $\delta_{n}^{m} := (\eta_{m} - \eta_{m-1} )\hat{Q}_{\eta_{m-1}}(s_{n+1}, a_{n+1}) + \eta_{m} \hat{D}_{m}(s_{n+1},a_{n+1}) \\- \hat{D}_{m}(s_{n+1}, a_{n+1})$ are the TD-errors.